NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   ref_to_sensor_transform: <12 doubles>
   depth_to_image_transform: <12 doubles>
   ref_to_sensor_timestamp_offset: <double>

+If there is more than one rig, the same logic is repeated.

 Here, ``ref_to_sensor_transform`` has the rotation (9 doubles, stored row after row) and translation (3 doubles) transform from the